Service

 Sash-refurbished

 Sash windows are taken out, cleaned, repaired with new timber where rotten, repainted, draught-proofed with discreet brush seals, and rehung with new cords and weights.
-We do not replace them with PVC unless you genuinely want to, in which case we will tell you what you are losing.
+The result lasts another hundred years.

 Plaster, not boarded

-Lath and plaster is repaired where it can be repaired.
+Lath and plaster is repaired where it can be.
 Coves are run in lime plaster.
-Where a wall has to come down, we replaster with sand and lime, not gypsum board, on solid-wall sections.
+Where a wall has to come down, we replaster with sand and lime on solid-wall sections.
+Modern plasterboard is for stud walls and partitions.

 Conservation-aware

 In a Conservation Area or on a Listed Building, we work to the relevant consents.
-Front elevations, sash windows, and any architectural detail visible from the street is a planning matter.
-We do not start work that needs consent without the consent being in hand.
+We don't start work that needs consent without the consent being in hand.

 Recent period property restoration work.